jstaf/farmer/README.md

 ## Configuration

 You need to provide Farmer with your VM Farms API token.
+You can retrieve your API token from the [API documentation section](https://my.vmfarms.com/api/) of the VM Farms portal.

 Run `farmer config` to set your token for the first time: